The Justice Files: Years later, an apology

 “We had to settle for the very least, the bare minimum of justice,” said the sister.
 “But the pain never heals and my brother is never coming back.”

-But while in prison, the hearing officer learned Lucero has taken the opportunity to become a model prison.
-He completed numerous self-help programs causing the hearing officer to state that he’s never seen an inmate complete so many.
+But while in prison, the hearing officer learned Lucero has taken the opportunity to become a model prisoner.
+He completed numerous self-help programs, causing the hearing officer to state that he’s never seen an inmate complete so many.

-Lucero also earned his GED, earning a high school diploma.
+Lucero also earned his GED and a high school diploma.
 Lucero said he no longer associates with gang members in prison and no longer communicates with gang members who are on the outside.

 Despite the animosity that still exists from that night in 2012, Lucero offered an olive branch to Sigala’s family.